CAPTAIN-WHU/DOTA_devkit/readme.md

 ```

 ### Usage
-1. For read and visualize data, you can use DOTA.py
+1. Reading and visualizing data, you can use DOTA.py
-2. For evaluation the result, you can refer to the "dota_evaluation_task1.py" and "dota_evaluation_task2.py"
+2. Evaluating the result, you can refer to the "dota_evaluation_task1.py" and "dota_evaluation_task2.py"
-3. For split the large image, you can refer to the "ImgSplit"
+3. Split the large image, you can refer to the "ImgSplit"
-4. For merge the results detected on the patches, you can refer to the ResultMerge.py
+4. Merging the results detected on the patches, you can refer to the ResultMerge.py

 An example is shown in the demo.
 The subdirectory of "basepath"(which is used in "DOTA.py", "ImgSplit.py") is in the structure of